Thermodynamics of autonomous optical Bloch equations: Tracking correlations

-We first consider the field time-resolved observables.
-Since it solely involves the first order term $\Delta_n \rho_f^{(1)}$, the mean input-output equation [Eq.\eqref{eq:in-out2}] ruling the field amplitude change remains unaltered.
+Let us now focus on the impact of the correlations on the field's evolution.
+The mean input-output equation [Eq.\eqref{eq:in-out2}] ruling the variation of the field's amplitude remains unaltered by the new splitting since it solely involves the first order term $\Delta_n \rho_f^{(1)}$.
 This is not the case for the change of the photon flow, which involves the second order term $\Delta_n \rho_f^{(2)}$.
 Eq.\eqref{eq:number_in_out} can be rewritten as:

-We have introduced the change of the photon flow stemming from Hamiltonian (correlation) processes $\dot{N}^\otimes$ ($\dot{N}^\chi$), which read (see Appendix \ref{app:field_reduced}):
+We have introduced the change of the photon flow stemming from Hamiltonian (correlating) processes $\dot{N}^\otimes$ ($\dot{N}^\chi$), which verify (see Appendix \ref{app:field_reduced} for the derivation):